 Visits and excursions supplement classwork and will introduce you to the rich diversity of the geography and culture of the Balearic Islands.
-Field trips include visits in Palma (Cathedral, Bellver Castle, Almudaina Palace, Arab Baths, City Hall, museums, and the historic district; and a bike tour along the coast), a one-day excursion by boat to the island and natural park of Cabrera or Dragonera, and a one-day kayaking trip along the coast.
+Field trips include visits in Palma (Cathedral, Bellver Castle, Almudaina Palace, Arab Baths, City Hall, museums, and the historic district; and a bike tour along the coast), a one-day excursion by boat from Sóller to Torrent de Pareïs, and a one-day trip to Cala Figuera, Santañí historical village and Mondragó natural park.
 Day excursions include visits to historical and natural sites—explore the towns of Valldemossa, Deia, and Alcudia and beaches of Es Trenc; experience the breathtaking views of Cape Formentor and the 13th and 14th century traditional Mediterranean gardens of Raixa, La Granja, and Alfabia; and hike the impressive Pareis canyon.

 CIEE also organizes cultural activities designed to bring American and Spanish UIB students together.
 These include conversation exchanges with Spanish students; a Spanish cooking class; game, movie, and tapas nights; beach picnics, visits to flea markets; and participation in traditional celebrations around the island.

 Field study visits are organized to complement your academic studies through firsthand exposure to sites related to business, tourism, and hospitality.
 Sites may include areas of mass tourism and over-development on Mallorca, rural eco-tourist sites, sun and beach hotels, and environmental and governmental agencies.